mehulagg/gitlab/doc/ci/variables/README.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/295234) in GitLab 13.8.

-You can allow only users with [maintainer permissions](../../user/permissions.md#project-features) to override variables.
-When a user with lower permissions tries to run a pipeline with overridden variables, they receive the `Insufficient permissions to set pipeline variables` error message.
+You can grant permission to override variables to [maintainers](../../user/permissions.md#project-features) only.
+When other users try to run a pipeline with overridden variables, they receive the `Insufficient permissions to set pipeline variables` error message.

-If you [store your CI/CD configurations in a different repository](../../ci/pipelines/settings.md#custom-cicd-configuration-path), use this setting for strict control over the environment the pipeline runs in.
+If you [store your CI/CD configurations in a different repository](../../ci/pipelines/settings.md#custom-cicd-configuration-path), use this setting for control over the environment the pipeline runs in.

 You can enable this feature by using [the projects API](../../api/projects.md#edit-project) to enable the `restrict_user_defined_variables` setting.
 The setting is `disabled` by default.

-## Limit the environment scopes of CI/CD variables
+## Limit the environment scope of a CI/CD variable

 You can limit the environment scope of a variable by [defining which environments](../environments/index.md) it can be available for.